Aura67/CFW-Packages/README.md

   ### Support Discord Developer
 - [Aura-Discord]([Discord](https://discord.gg/Kz78AQhBQw) (Do you want to support me as a Developer? then you are welcome to join my Discord server.
 Free Sysbot for Pokemon

-  Do you have any questions for me? then feel free to ask me!